iCliniq Logo

 Conclusion:

 De Quervain's tendinitis is a common medical condition.
-It can be easily cured with proper rest and medical management if diagnosed in less than six months.
-If it is diagnosed after six months, it may require surgical management.
-Prognosis is excellent after the treatment.
-Episodes of recurrence may be there.
-But with proper rest and long-term hand rehabilitation exercises, recurrence can be avoided.
+If diagnosed in less than six months, it can be easily cured with proper rest and medical management.
+If diagnosed after six months, it may require surgical management.
+The prognosis is excellent after treatment.
+Episodes of recurrence may occur, but with proper rest and long-term hand rehabilitation exercises, recurrence can be avoided.

 Frequently Asked Questions